-Build data-driven applications with Workers and PostgreSQL · Cloudflare Workers docs
+Build data-driven applications with Workers and PostgreSQL

 Before beginning to work with

-postgrest-js in your application, you need to quickly patch
+postgrest-js in your application, you must patch

-cross-fetch, the internal tool that
+cross-fetch, the internal library that

 postgrest-js uses for making HTTP requests, with Workers' built-in

 fetch API.
-Do this by creating a custom Webpack config, and updating
+Do this by creating a custom Webpack configuration and updating the

-wrangler.toml to use it.
-Create
+wrangler.toml file to use it.
+Create a

 webpack.config.js with the below configuration: